-One of the most valuable components of a total compensation plan for your employees is a quality benefit plan.
+One of the most valuable components of a total compensation package for your employees is a quality benefit plan.
 How do you decide what to offer and what you can afford?

 Evaluating your employee benefits needs involves the following steps.

 Some business owners feel a social obligation to their employees.
-Some business owners are looking to retain key employees.
+Some business owners are looking to keep key employees.
 All business owners want to take advantage of as many tax deductions as possible.

 How can your benefit plan be constructed to accomplish your objectives?
-A Strategic Employee Benefit Specialist can help you align your program with the goals that you want it to achieve.
+An employee benefit specialist can help you align your program with the goals that you want it to achieve.

 Components of your current benefit plan may or may not meet your expectations.
 Evaluate what you like and don't like about your current situation.

-Identifying what you are looking for in an employee benefit plan will help in tailoring a new benefit plan for your needs.
+Identifying what you are looking for will help in tailoring a plan to your needs.

-Don't think about your benefits as a package solution.
 Every business has specific needs.
 Begin by evaluating which benefits you want to offer to your employees and what requirements you want to place on qualifying for those benefits.
-Group Medical, Life and Disability are common offerings.
+Group health, life and disability insurance are common offerings.
 Some companies also offer opportunities for long-term care planning.